mmcintyre1/silently-failing-blog_retired/_posts/books/2021-01-24-a-song-for-a-new-day.md

 ---
-title: A Song for a New Day
+title: a song for a new day
 date: 2021-01-24T18:08:03-05:00
 categories:
   - books